 Businesses.
 The best businesses generate enough income to pay others to do the tasks and follow the systems that you established.
 This gives you income without being tied to a schedule.
 You're in control.
 You have more time.
-You pay less taxes due to more legal deductions.
+You pay fewer taxes due to more legal deductions.
 You now have an asset you can sell for a multiple of annual net operating income when you're ready to retire or do something else.
 Because others do the daily tasks, and there are systems to follow, more people are willing to buy this business.
 They're buying an income stream, not buying a job.
 If the business has great systems and great income you can hire a manager to run it and then just manage your manager.
 Businesses like this can provide great income and lots of time to spend as you like.
 On the flip side, thousands of businesses like this are for sale right now.
 With self-education, you could just buy one of these types of businesses and "retire" with mostly passive income within months rather than decades.

 Passive paper investments.
 This type of income promises earnings and/or dividends that allow you to live without working at all.
 Most people's retirement accounts are invested in paper assets, yet they know very little about these investments.
 Stocks and bonds fall in this category.
 Due to my 10,000+ hours of researching the current financial system, I don't trust stocks and bonds.
 You are trading real money today, for pieces of paper that promise to pay you in the future.
 Right now the financial system is an unsustainable, corrupt mess that cannot be fixed without a massive reset.
 Stocks are massively over-priced, selling for insane multiples of annual earnings due to trillions of dollars being created out of thin air by the Federal Reserve.
 Suffice it to say that a massive downward "adjustment" is inevitable.
 When that happens, most stock and bond investments will be decimated (this includes your retirement accounts!).
 If you can't touch it, you don't own it.
 Until you cash out, paper investments are merely a promise to pay, not the payment itself.

 Passive income-generating real estate.
 This could be residential or commercial real estate.
 Residential is safer because people will do everything they can to keep a roof over their heads.
 A business that rents a strip center space will bail out as soon as they see the business is doomed.
 America has 7 times more retail space per person than the next closest country.
 This is way overbuilt.
-The economy is in the crapper and the middle class is being decimated by nearly 10% inflation and 23% real unemployment (ShadowStats.com).
-America could lose half its retail outlets in the next five years.
+The economy is in the crapper and the middle class is being decimated by nearly 15% inflation and 23% real unemployment (ShadowStats.com).
+America could lose half its retail outlets in the next few years.
 So I recommend buying multi-unit residential properties over 30 units in size.
 Rentals are booming because only 20% of Americans now qualify for buying their own home.
 52% of all Americans now have sub-prime credit scores.
 With self-education, you can teach yourself how to purchase and operate these properties.
 If your apartment complex or mobile home park is over 30 units, you can earn enough to pay all property bills, a large mortgage, a manager to run it and all your personal bills too.
 This allows you to "retire" as soon as you stabilize your systems.
 There are thousands of these properties for sale right now, so you could just buy an income stream (even with little money down) and put your money woes behind you.
-Because the properties are mostly passive, they sell for 10 times net operating income.
-That means that for every dollar you improve profits, the property is worth 10 dollars more.
+Because the properties are mostly passive, they sell for 10-14 times annual net operating income.
+That means that for every dollar you improve profits, the property is worth 10-14 dollars more.
 And passive income properties usually pay no taxes due to legal depreciation deductions.